adamlaho/Green-boy/README.md

 ### Using Aliases (Quick Commands)

-You can also create convenient aliases for starting and stopping the bot:
+You can create convenient aliases for starting and stopping the bot:

 ```bash
 # Add these to your ~/.bashrc or ~/.zshrc